 This roadmap also proposes strategies for pivoting to other models, including outdoor experiences and hybrid delivery.
 As the A.R.T. undertakes incremental activities in a phased approach to reopening, we plan to share experiences, questions, and challenges in future editions of the roadmap.
 Our understanding of scientific developments and progress on medical treatments, testing, tracing, and vaccines will continue to inform our thinking.
 A team of faculty experts at the Harvard T.H.
 Chan School of Public Health, including Dr. Allen, is actively tracking fourteen priority areas they view as key elements in a path forward that can help save lives and the economy.

 Health and safety are on the minds of staff, artists, and audiences, and health concerns will need to be prioritized as we plan a return.
 This roadmap will consider strategies that may require the investment of time and resources, a pressure that arrives at a moment when theaters are already facing difficult financial circumstances.
 Some of these interventions entail minor modifications to existing protocols, while others invite us to reconsider fundamental elements of our practice.
 In either case, there is no one-size-fits-all solution to this complicated and evolving situation, and theaters will need to develop their own plans based on their specific circumstances.
-Theaters will also need to develop their plans alongside organizations and unions that are discussing health and safety for their members, such as Actors’ Equity Association, which has offered four initial core principles as a foundation for supporting safe and healthy theater productions.
+Theaters will also need to develop their plans alongside organizations and unions that are discussing health and safety for their members, such as Actors’ Equity Association, which continues to outline safety measures including production requirements and testing guidelines.

 We offer this resource as a contribution to a wider conversation.
 While we hope that sharing how we are thinking about the challenges presented by the pandemic will be helpful to others, this roadmap is not a set of directions.
 Rather, it is a framework of ideas and considerations that others may want to take into account as they devise plans based on their own circumstances and needs.
 Each theater’s situation is different, and each will need to craft its own plan, informed by applicable governmental and public health regulations and guidance, other resources and information, and expert advice specific to its situation.